The Evolution of Enterprise Sales: Why Traditional Recruitment Methods Are Failing Tech Companies

 Reason # 3: Neglecting Contextual Fit

-Contextual fit is everything.
-And the variables needed to align contextual fit are often generalized and therefore overlooked.
+The variables needed to align contextual fit are often generalized and therefore overlooked.

 A candidate’s success depends on alignment with the company’s values, key processes, product maturity, target buyer personas, brand authority, and culture.